Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

 darkness and fear will disappear forever.
 You are meant to be the embodiment of Love, that you may bring Love to all who inhabit the world meant to be the place where fear rules and Love is denied.
 Who else but you can be the Savior of the world?
 Who else is there?
-Until you ac­cept your part in the Great Plan of Salvation, It is not complete.
+Until you accept your part in the Great Plan of Salvation, It is not complete.

 Would you serve your Father, the Creator of all that truly is, or would you